smallwat3r/shhh/README.md

 ![shhh](https://github.com/smallwat3r/shhh/blob/master/shhh/static/img/logo.png)

-Shhh is a tiny Flask App to write encrypted secrets and share them with people using a secure link.
+Shhh is a tiny Flask app to write encrypted secrets and share them with people using a secure link.

 The sender can set up an expiration date along with the passphrase to access the secret.
 After this date the secret will be removed from the database.